oktadev/okta-blog/_source/_posts/2022-09-26-java-jetty-oauth.md

 ## Generate a JWT using the OIDC debugger

-o access the protected endpoints, you need to generate an access token  JWT.
-An easy way to get an access token is to generate one using [OpenID Connect Debugger](https://oidcdebugger.com/).
-Open the site in a new window or tab.
-Fill in your client ID, and use `https://{yourOktaDomain}/oauth2/default/v1/authorize` for the Authorize URI.
-Select **code** for the response type (uncheck **token**, if it's checked).
+To access the protected endpoints, you need to generate an access token JWT. {% include setup/oidcdebugger.md %}

-<< image: oidc-debugger >>
+{% img blog/java-jetty/oidc-debugger.png alt:"OIDC Debugger Configuration" width:"650" %}{: .center-image }

 Scroll down and click **Send Request**.